 Zelda graced our household for sixteen years, serving as protector, healer, companion, and role model.
-She was feline, all black, supremely sure of her worth, and maintained a Sicilian vendetta towards veterinarians (and anyone else who assaulted her dignity).
+She was feline, all black, supremely sure of her worth, and maintained a Sicilian-like vendetta towards veterinarians (and anyone else who assaulted her dignity).

 Last week, in the middle of a family crisis, Zelda let me know it was time to release her and let her proceed to the next adventure.
 I was, of course, out of town.

 I had known we were heading this direction for a while—the signs were there and my intuition told me it wouldn’t be long.
 I just wanted to make sure it all went “right.”
 You see, I had a plan and I was betting against the cosmic timer that I could ensure her a pain free death while still completing my “get it right” list.

 Zelda, true to her nature, listened to no one except herself.
 I loved that about her but her timing was lousy.
 I’ve learned, however, that tough times have their own schedule.
 You can argue with that schedule—as I have done–but it doesn’t do much good.

 I’ve also come to understand that life’s difficulties have the ability to bring perspective into our lives.
 Jolted out of our comfort zones and turned upside down, we can see things we might have missed or ignored before.
 Zelda’s death made me look at some things that I have a tendency to overlook or ignore.